• Skip to primary navigation

 Yum

-This Russian healthy zucchini tomato dip can be used as a dip or spread and is made from vegetables so its a healthy appetizer that is still delicious!
+This Russian healthy zucchini tomato dip can be used as a dip or spread.
+It is made entirely from vegetables so its the perfect light appetizer for everyone and so incredibly delicious!

 hand holding zucchini tomato dip on a cracker